‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Larkin and B, ‘Indian Films and Nigerian Lovers: Media and the Creation of Parallel Modernities’, Africa, vol. 67, 1997.

-Hahn and E, ‘The Tongan tradition of going to the movies’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Hahn and E, ‘The Tongan tradition of going to the movies’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 Howard and A, ‘Presenting Rotuma to the World: The Making of The Land Has Eyes’, 2006.